arjun75x/flappy-bird_OF/README.md

-# CS 126 FinalProject
+# flappy-bird_OF
-Flappy Bird:
+Flappy Bird game implemented through Open Frameworks in C++

 Game built using OpenFrameworks and the libraries ofRectangle, ofImage, and ofSoundPlayer in C++